 Impact/development fees are one-time charges to developers by the local government to cover the cost of capital improvements or facility expansions made necessary by the development such as schools, roads, and sewers (Daniels and Daniels 2003).

 Land trusts are private, not-for-profit organizations created to help landowners preserve their land by various means (Daniels and Daniels 2003).
 Examples are The Nature Conservancy and the Land Trust Alliance (Randolph 2004).
+More information can be found here: .,

 Purchase of development rights removes the development potential from land, providing protection while compensating landowners.
 The owner retains the property but gives up the right to develop it.
 Purchasing development rights can help agencies or organizations conserve sensitive lands at a lower cost than fee-simple purchases (Daniels and Daniels 2003).